 As frustrating as this may be, claims are most often denied because its generally NOT the material itself that is defective.
 There is usually a combination of factors, and poor workmanship is the culprit 9 out of 10 times.

 Other complaints were about shingles not sealing down, granular loss and Lifetime shingles not lasting as long as expected.
 Some people failed to transfer the warranty from the original homeowner and were very angry that GAF didn’t want to honor their claim.

 While the majority of roofers like to suggest GAF and install it for their clients, many agree that customer service could be much better.
 As one contractor put it “Terrible customer service and they do not stand behind their product.
 They hope you just go away.” (source: http://www.roof.info/shingles/reviews/gaf/4/)

 Seasoned pros recommend installing proper vents (soffits and ridge), as well as an attic vent fan if you want your new shingles to last and maintain their color.

 Once you start reading roofing reviews, you will find very conflicting opinions about shingle brands, and that includes GAF.
 Many homeowners, contractors and inspectors love their products and swear by them, while others hate them and would never install them.

 What should you do when there are such inconsistent reviews about a roofing product you like?

-The best word of advise is to speak to experienced local roofers and find out which product they prefer.
-They opinion matters because they have seen what roof works in your region, in your particular weather conditions.
+The best word of advise is to speak to experienced local roofers and find out which shingles they prefer.
+They opinion matters because they have seen which roofs hold up the best in your region, in your particular weather conditions.
 That is key!